Davidson Honors College

 Honors courses are limited in enrollment to 20 students and usually are conducted in a discussion or seminar format.
 They emphasize critical thinking, the development of written and oral communication skills, direct contact with the faculty, and use of original texts or "hands-on," participatory experience.
 These courses are taught by outstanding faculty selected according to their department's standards of excellence.
 Course offerings vary somewhat and represent many academic departments and subject areas.
 Honors courses often fulfill General Education and many common major requirements.

-At the junior and senior level students are offered a selection of Honors seminars.
-These seminars are open to students from all disciplines.
-The aim of these seminars is to assist students in applying different methods of inquiry and research, in using the insights of various disciplines, in integrating the students' knowledge, and in developing well-informed personal stances toward the material and issues studied.
+At the junior and senior level students are offered a selection of Honors electives.
+These electives are open to students from all disciplines.
+The aim of these courses is to assist students in applying different methods of inquiry and research, in using the insights of various disciplines, in integrating the students' knowledge, and in developing well-informed personal stances toward the material and issues studied.

 In their senior year, students complete an Honors thesis or research project, assuming responsibility, together with a faculty mentor, for an original scholarly research or creative project.
 This project may coincide with a departmental requirement, and is intended to prepare students to fulfill roles of intellectual, moral, and cultural leadership as they realize their places in society.

 A college education invites students to formulate goals and reflect on their progress toward attaining them.
 Davidson Honors College students are responsible for evaluating their aims and attainments from year to year in collaboration with an advisor.
 Entering students are asked to assess their abilities and resources and begin to formulate interests and aims in light of the student learning outcomes mentioned previously.

 Davidson Honors College students are required to complete a minimum of seven Honors experiences, including HONR 120 and HONR 121L and a senior Honors capstone project.
 Details are available in the Davidson Honors College office or on the DHC web site.